roboticist-tav/diego_documentation/docs/corpus/mavlink/mavlink.md

 > `with_waypoint(greenFlag)_loiterat()_hold()_for(myDrone) ? : ;`
 >> *"At `greenFlag`, `myDrone`, you will loiter there forever!"*

-To resolve this foolishness (before the drone calls `refuse`), an exit strategy should at lease be deployed...
+To resolve this foolishness (before the drone calls `refuse`), an exit strategy should at lease be deployed…

 ```Diego
 with_robot(myDrone)_waypoint(greenFlag)_loiterat()_hold()